hyuntaekim1738/WebJournal/README.md

 - Once the PR is approved, go to the issue tab and mark the issue as completed
 ---
 ## **Future ideas**
-- Integrating LLM to label and color code the mood of daily entries
 - Having a conversation mode: allowing users to make entries by having a conversation with the LLM and having the LLM either synthesize an entry from the conversation or directly save the conversation as an entry.